A visit to Burgh Island, Devon

 by Jan

-An ancient smugglers’ inn, a deserted fisherman’s hut, and a stylish Art Deco hotel which was once the haunt of famous author Agatha Christie.
-What do they have in common?
-Well, you’ll find them all on a visit to Burgh Island, a mysterious tidal island just off the coast of Bigbury-on-Sea.
+An ancient smugglers’ inn, a deserted fisherman’s hut, and the iconic Burgh Island Hotel, a glamorous Art Deco retreat once frequented by author Agatha Christie.
+What do these intriguing places have in common?
+Well, you’ll find them all on Burgh Island, a mysterious tidal island just off the coast of Bigbury-on-Sea in South Devon.

-Read on for our guide to visiting Bigbury-on-Sea and the beautiful Burgh Island in Devon.
+Read on for our complete guide to visiting Burgh Island and Bigbury-on-Sea, a must-see destination in Devon for history lovers, walkers, and coastal explorers alike.

 *contains affiliate links